 ABOUT THE FILM

 The scripted directorial debut of Lucy Liu and The Sibs (Megan Raney Aarons & Colin Keith Gray), MEENA is an adaptation of this brave and inspirational true story.
-The film is based on a chapter from Nicholas D. Kristof and Sheryl WuDunn's best-selling book Half the Sky: Turning Oppression into Opportunity for Women Worldwide, which lays out an agenda for the world's women to confront three on-going global crises: gender-based violence, maternal mortality, and sex trafficking.
+The film is based on a chapter from Nicholas D. Kristof and Sheryl WuDunn's best-selling book Half The Sky, which lays out an agenda for the world's women to confront three on-going global crises: gender-based violence, maternal mortality, and sex trafficking.

 MEENA was filmed during a month long production in Mumbai, India.
 This searing depiction of sex trafficking in India was made to help bring awareness to UNICEF's child protection programs worldwide.